Dutch Shepherd History/Origin

 The long-haired Dutch Shepherd coat is straight and slightly rough to the touch.
 All coat types help keep the Dutch Shepherd comfortable in various weather conditions.
 Typically, they have brindle coloring in shades of gold or silver, ranging from light sandy tones to red.
 Excessive black or white in the coat is considered a fault.

 Male Dutch Shepherds are typically slightly larger than females, standing between 22 and 25 inches, while females generally range from 21 to 24 inches.
 In terms of weight, the breed usually weighs between 50 and 70 pounds.
-Although these are the standard size ranges, it's important to note that some individuals may fall outside these measurements, being either larger or smaller.

 The ideal diet for your Dutch Shepherd is a raw food regimen.
 A natural, whole-food diet not only supports your dog’s overall health and happiness but can also help prevent common health issues such as obesity, joint problems, dental issues, digestive concerns, and allergy symptoms like excessive itching and skin irritations.